 Got Springboard questions?
 We’ve got answers!

-Applicants should be graduating seniors or recent graduates who have a passion for impacting Jewish life on campus and a demonstrated interest in student engagement.
-We’re looking for young professionals who are excited to positively impact the lives of hundreds of Jewish college students.
+Applicants should be graduating seniors or recent college graduates (within the past 0-3 years, approximately), who have a passion for impacting Jewish life on campus and a demonstrated interest in student engagement and leadership.
+We’re looking for young professionals who are excited to positively impact the lives of hundreds of Jewish students.

 Springboard Fellows begin in early July.
-They participate in professional training as part of Hillel International’s New Professionals Institute, which takes place in the summer.
+Fellows will participate in professional training as a part of Hillel International’s New Professionals Institute, which also takes place in July.

 Each fellowship placement is for two years.